LCD Tunnel Vision

 2. It has a chance of causing damage, even if you do everything correctly.
 People with severe cases have attempted repeated baking sessions to attempt to further improve their displays.
 This has shown further improvement, however some have been left with large patches of damaged/bad pixels as a result, and others have experienced minor polarizer damage.
 This was after multiple sessions of several hours each (even up to 8 in some cases).
 The pixel damage appeared to improve with time, as the liquid crystal self-healed, however this is still concerning.
 Overall, damage seems to be most likely if your LCD has a severe case and you use repeated long sessions to attempt to solve it.

-3. We don't have enough long-term data.
+4. We don't have enough long-term data.
 Will the problem return in a year?
 Seemingly not.
 In 10 years?
 We don't know.

 If you have a severe case however, there really isn't much to loose.
 One idea I have to lower chances of damage would be to avoid baking sessions longer than 4-5 hours.
 4-5 is usually enough to improve things for moderate/light cases, so perhaps avoiding long 8 hour sessions could reduce the chances of damage for severe cases.
 This is all unproven though.

 Overall, the oven method works about the best of any people have tried.
-It doesn't always fix panels 100%, but complete fixes have been done successfully.
+It doesn't always fix panels 100%, but near complete fixes have been done successfully.

 Other suggested fix methods have been to try leaving the LCD out in the hot sun, using a vacuum pump, or leaving the LCD submerged in silica gel for a long period of time.
 Some have claimed these methods to be partially or potentially effective, but seemingly less so than baking.